dunglas/docker-private-composer-packages/README.md

-# Reproducer: Docker Compose Secret File Not Mounted
+# Example: Securely Access Private Composer Packages

-Following [my article "Securely Access Private Git Repositories and Composer Packages in Docker Builds"](https://dunglas.fr/2022/08/securely-access-private-git-repositories-and-composer-packages-in-docker-builds/) and [this discussion on Twitter](https://twitter.com/benjamindavies/status/1556900014965899269), I tried to use an `auth.json` file mounted as a Docker secret file to download private Composer packages.
+Following [my article "Securely Access Private Git Repositories and Composer Packages in Docker Builds"](https://dunglas.fr/2022/08/securely-access-private-git-repositories-and-composer-packages-in-docker-builds/) and [this discussion on Twitter](https://twitter.com/benjamindavies/status/1556900014965899269), here is an example of how to use an `auth.json` file mounted as a Docker secret file to download private Composer packages.

 First, create a local `auth.json` file containing a GitHub Personal Access Token and update `composer.json` to reference a private package: